mikefd17/personal-website/README.md

 #6 Added additional CSS for mobile responsiveness
 #7 Added screenshots of Upwork reviews
 #8 Cropped images and resized in style.css
+#9 Added favicon and link to upwork profile